Meet Bear! Our 68 pound part Cattle Dog, Husky, and Bloodhound. Full of mischief, love, and sass!

 17. Go make memories!
 I know sometimes money can be tight and you worry about how much things will cost and if you can afford it.
 There are so many free options out there that are just as much fun if not more!
 Look around in your community, town, near you for things to do.
 Sometimes just going to the park to play can be fun.
 Finding a trail to hike on, Going to the water (pond, river, creek, ocean, lake) and stick your toes in or go swimming if it is warm enough.
 Go do sidewalk chalk outside, watch the leaves dance, have a game night.
 There are many options!

 18. Having a child is a huge blessing and a HUGE responsibility!
 I often say being a Mom has been the best thing I have ever done but it has also been the hardest.
-Just when you figure one phase out and how to naviate it, they are moving into a new phase.
+Just when you figure one phase out and how to navigate it, they are moving into a new phase.
 It is a juggling act learning how much responsibility to give them and how much to let them stretch their wings.
 The decisions we make will set the course of life they will start on as a young adult.
 That is a HUGE responsibility.
 Sometimes I feel like I did well and other times I feel like I didn't do enough.

 My job as a parent is not done even though she is 18!
 I am moving into the next phase.
 Now I get to be on the sidelines while she continues to learn how to navigate this big scary world.
 I will be her loudest cheerleader and coach.
 I will be here whenever she needs me and hope to continue doing some of the things on this list like Random Thoughts with Anna.
 I will miss some of her earlier phases but I am excited about this new one!

 I will give you one last lesson I learned: find something good about each phase.
-It makes those difficult phases a little easier to bare.
+It makes those difficult phases a little easier to bear.
 Your little one won't stay with anyone else - it is because they feel safe and loved by you.
 My 2 year old is throwing a tantrum - they are learning to communicate when they are unhappy or mad. etc...
 Each phase brings its own set of challenges and its own set of rewards.

 PS.
 Anna said no one would even know what I meant in #17 with leaves dancing, so I thought I would explain it.
 She has a tree outside her window and the slightest breeze would make the leaves twirl and bounce.
 She thought they were dancing and loved to watch them.
 She would doze off after watching for a short while.